 Raluca Schachter, Guest Writer

 It is wise, beneficial and important to incorporate healthy foods in our diet, which our ancestors used in their traditional, local diets, keeping them healthy and long living.
 However, the way we do this in our modern times can sometimes go awry.
-The clinical reality of our crummy, inefficient digestion, destroyed by processed foods and medication has raised awareness in the natural health world, and an explosion of gut healing foods and supplements have made their way in the diets of health conscious people.
+The clinical reality of our crummy, inefficient digestion, destroyed by has raised awareness in the natural health world, and an explosion of gut healing foods and supplements have made their way in the diets of health conscious people.

 So far, so good.
 Fermented vegetables are believed to be one of such healthy, gut healing foods, loaded with beneficial bacteria, enzymes and also very tasty!
 Kombucha lovers will swear on the beneficial effect of this frizzy, energizing drink! (although, I have to admit, when I first drank it, I could clearly feel the alcohol in it, which softened my knees instead of “energizing” them…).